Is milk & other dairy high in vitamin B12?

 Actually, vitamin B12 is naturally synthesized only by certain bacteria in the soil and microflora of animals.
 Hence, vitamin B12 is stored in the liver and muscles of animals, and it’s secreted in their milk.
 Cows and other ruminal animals have the highest vitamin B12 concentrations.[3]

-Therefore, milk, dairy and meat products help meet our daily needs of vitamin B12.[4]
+Therefore, milk, dairy and meat products help meet our daily needs for vitamin B12.[4]

 How much vitamin B12 is in cow’s milk?

-Concentrations of vitamin B12 in cow’s milk are highly variable.
+Concentrations of vitamin B12 in cow’s milk are highly variable, though.
 They depend on many factors, like cow breed, season, supplementation, and the diet of cows.

-Cows, which are injected with vitamin B12 or take cobalt supplements, have up to 50% greater vitamin B12 concentrations in their milk.
+Cows, that are injected with vitamin B12 or take cobalt supplements, have up to 50% greater vitamin B12 concentrations in their milk.

 Furthermore, vitamin B12 in cow’s milk is highly bioavailable.
 Actually, the bioavailability of vitamin B12 is 3 times higher in milk and dairy products than in meat, fish, and poultry.